-E-mail: bsteenkamp@sun.ac.za
+E-mail: bsteenkamp@sun.ac.za Website: www0.sun.ac.za/cst

 This programme is presented at the Sustainability Institute in Lynedoch.
 It is a transdisciplinary programme comprising a minimum of two electives plus a research component that focuses on the planning, management and practice of sustainable development.